Crime Statistics and Clery Compliance

 - Make public their campus security policies.

-pIn compliance with this legislation, Georgetown University’s Department of Public Safety (GUPD) disseminates public safety alerts to faculty, staff and students, produces an annual crime report, and maintains a log of reported criminal incidents.
+pIn compliance with this legislation, the Georgetown University Police Department (GUPD) disseminates public safety alerts to faculty, staff and students, produces an annual crime report, and maintains a log of reported criminal incidents.

 Annual Security Report

 - Annual Crime Report: Crime Awareness and Campus Security The Department of Public Safety annually produces and distributes a Crime Awareness and Campus Security Report outlining campus security policies, procedures and crime statistics.

 Annual Fire Safety Report and Fire Log